isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-If `x = x` changes the value of `x`, people will be surprised and bad errors may occur.
+If `x = x` changes the value of `x`, people will be surprised and bad errors can occur.
 However, people don't usually directly write a self-assignment that turn into a move, but it can occur.
 However, `std::swap` is implemented using move operations so if you accidentally do `swap(a, b)` where `a` and `b` refer to the same object, failing to handle self-move could be a serious and subtle error.

 ##### Example